LCDR JOHN BLACKBURN KING, USN-RETIRED

 Arrangements are in the care of Providence Funeral and Cremation Service.

-in memory of John Blackburn King, please visit our floral store.
+To send flowers to the family or plant a tree in memory of John Blackburn King, please visit our floral store.